 LEGAL ISSUES: Do a simple Google search, and you’ll find that many have fallen into the trap of investing with builders whose plots are entangled in a legal dispute.
 Make sure that you ask for all the necessary details relating to the plot of land in which the property is set to be developed, and cross-check the same with outside counsel to ensure that all the paperwork is in place for the structure to be developed.

 PRICE VS SQUARE FOOTAGE: Once you shortlist a project from a builder of your choice, ask for a detailed site plan and the floor plan.
 Check whether the price being quoted is for the Super Built-up Area or the actual space that you’ll be living in.
-The Super Built-up Area includes the specifications for the common access area of all the units in a floor.
+The Super Built-up Area includes the specifications for the common access area of all the units on a floor.
 Verify each aspect with care before going in for a particular project.

 SERVICES INCLUDED: Many builders claim to have the perfect after-sales service for their projects.
 These include options like running errands for you, 24-HR maintenance and waste management, among others.
 Speak with people who have invested in the same complex and verify if they carry out the mentioned services for that particular project with utmost dedication and care.
 If it’s an upcoming project that you’re looking to invest in, then contact owners who have made investments in projects that are already completed or are its residents.

 TIME OF POSSESSION: Recent trends show that more and more prospective buyers are looking to invest in new launches or upcoming homes.
 This is mainly due to attractive rates quoted by builders as a project once completed will only be sold at higher rates.
 It is a totally understandable phenomenon.
-Here, one has to check the track record of the builder when it comes to timely completion of projects in their portfolio.
-A few months delay is acceptable, but anything more could be a problem for families who have certain plans and deadlines to meet.
+Here, one has to check the track record of the builder when it comes to the timely completion of projects in their portfolio.
+A few months’ delays is acceptable, but anything more could be a problem for families who have certain plans and deadlines to meet.

 HOME LOANS: Today, many builders have an association with leading financial institutions to provide the best home loan rates for you.
 But do take the extra step of doing a thorough search on whether you can find a better option elsewhere.
 While the standard interest rates are known to all, it would do you a world of good to research on the best options available.

 THE SAMPLE APARTMENTS GAME: Today, many builders make it a point to complete sample apartments at their ongoing project to convince potential investors.
 One must understand that the sample apartments are designed using the best possible utilization of space and quality interiors like cupboards and shelves.
-If you are pleased with what your builder of choice has done and can replicate the same in your unit, then its fine.
+If you are pleased with what your builder of choice has done and can replicate the same in your unit, then it is fine.
 But don’t take a call just looking at sample apartments.
 Decide only on the basis of the living space they are offering you and if it’ll suit your needs.